atrauzzi/gatsby-plugin-protoculture/readme.md

 ## Usage

-ToDo: Blabla, something about `gatsby-src` to resolve project files at runtime from a plugin.
+Set up `gatsby-src` as a local module pointing to your project directory to resolve project files at runtime from a plugin.

 ## Meta